 There are many ways for all to join in celebrating the Mass and the other devotions that take place within Sacred Heart Catholic Church.
-Parishioners are actively involved in different lay ministries, helping Fr Bernard and Deacon Peter (our ordained ministers) in a variety of ways.
+Parishioners are actively involved in different lay ministries, helping in a variety of ways.

 Ways of helping to enhance and ensure that the celebration of Mass runs smoothly

-A group from each of the different Masses, who with Fr Bernard and Deacon Peter help to plan and co-ordinate special liturgical celebrations, such as Healing Masses, mass on the Feast of the Sacred Heart our patronal feast day, Advent and Lent services, Holy Week and Easter.
+A group from each of the different Masses, along with the priest help to plan and co-ordinate special liturgical celebrations, such as Healing Masses, mass on the Feast of the Sacred Heart our patronal feast day, Advent and Lent services, Holy Week and Easter.

 Boys and girls who have celebrated their First Communion are invited to become altar servers.
 Altar servers have special responsibilities which help the whole congregation to pray better and to join in worship as a community.
 Anyone wishing to become an altar server is shown by example what to do, and is helped to understand why it is being done, so that they can learn to serve well with care, attention and reverence.